 Just because your house is for sale doesn’t mean you’re moving out immediately.
 Depending on the market, it can take months.
-Most people stay in their home until their home sells and they’ve found a new one so concentrate on the “Things To Do List” one step at a time.
+Most people stay in their homes until it sells, and they’ve found a new one, so concentrate on the “Things To Do List” one step at a time.

-There are a million videos and articles on staging your home and it’s definitely worth watching a few, to get ideas.
+There are a million videos and articles on staging your home, and it’s definitely worth watching a few to get ideas.
 The best advice I can give you is: “clean and organized sells homes”.
-Clean it throughly and buy baskets and bins to quickly throw stuff in.
+Clean it thoroughly and buy baskets and bins to throw stuff in quickly.
 Little ones love this part!
-Michaels or Joanns will have reasonable priced containers but look online for 40-50% off coupons.
+Michaels or Joanns will have reasonably priced containers but look online for 40-50% off coupons.

 Preparing To Leave For The Day

-I’ve shown a few houses where there are unmade beds or the sellers left their underwear on the bedroom floor.
-Entering a house filled with food odors is sometimes really bad but when the toilet is unflushed, clients wanted to leave the house immediately.
+I’ve shown a few houses where there are unmade beds, or the sellers left their underwear on the bedroom floor.
+Entering a house filled with food odors is sometimes really bad, but clients wanted to leave the house immediately when the toilet is unflushed.
 Prevent negative associations with your home.

 Your goal needs to be: to have a possible buyer in your home for as long as possible.
 A buyer who only stays at your house for 5 minutes will not be buying your house.
 A great policy for the family to adopt is to have your house ready for showing every time you leave.

 Schedule 30 Minutes Each Morning

 “Spur of the Moment Showings” while you are out can be inconvenient.
 We suggest that you plan for showing your house ahead of time.
 When you schedule 30 minutes each morning for staging and straightening, an unplanned showing may become possible.
 More showings mean more offer possibilities.
 More offer possibilities mean more money.

 Verify That These Things Are Done: